vjkapur/vj4anc-site/index.md

   caption: "[Parent-Child Voting](/assets/images/voting.jpg)"
 layout: splash
 ---
 I'm [VJ Kapur](/vj/) and I'm running for [ANC](/ancs/) in [5C07](/5c07/).
-I want to make our neighborhood and city a safe, vibrant, and welcoming place for long-term, new, and future neighbors alike.
+I want to make our neighborhood and city safe, vibrant, and welcoming for long-term, new, and future neighbors alike.
 I still have some more content to write on these pages about myself, my priorities, and the issues currently in front of ANC 5C, but I'm sharing this site now because it's never too early to do the work.

 ### The timeline:
 - **NOW:** Folks that want to help can [verify that their voter registration](https://www.dcboe.org/Voters/Register-To-Vote/Check-Voter-Registration-Status) is up-to-date (note: it doesn't matter whether you're registered with a party or which one!) and check if they're in [the new 5C07 boundaries](/5c07/).
 Encourage your neighbors to do the same!